RobTillaart/AS5600/README.md

 - check Timing Characteristics (datasheet)
   - is there improvement possible.
 - investigate **GEAR** idea - See PR 79
   - wrapper class seems be ideal
+  - dependency injection
   - GEAR myGear(AS5600 as); ->  myGear.setRatio(5); and what more?
   - embed into main class? footprint / conditional extra math.